-process of being tried.
-In Little Rock, Ark., a studemonstrators - have fallen off from 15 per cent to as much as 65 per cent in one store in Charlotte, N.C."
-Meanwhile, racist authorities continued to deal out Behind the "Summit" Blow-Up By Theodore Edwards The spy plane incident and the summit fiasco uncovered a basic flaw in American foreign policy.
+Behind the "Summit" Blow-Up

+By Theodore Edwards

+The spy plane incident and he summit fiasco uncovered a pasic flaw in American foreign policy.
 To most Americans, it came as somewhat of a shock to learn that the U.S. government had been caught red-handed - a lying hypocrite, pretending to negotiate for peace while practicing the most flagrant violations of the national sovereignty of the very country with which it proposed to sit around the conference table.

-If we are to find an explanation for this contradiction in the and China.
-Whole countries beyond the assertion that our part-time president and his ing pads for a nuclear attack on kitchen-cabinet of corporation heads and golfing partners had Soviet borders by U.S. planes "bungled" and were guilty of "bad timing."
-We must look to have a stockpile of A-bombs free-enterprise system in this all of humanity many times over. country Here in Southern California, with our aircraft, missile and World War III looms more im-
+American policy, we must look

+Here in Southern California,

+with our aircraft, missile and

+has depended on ever bigger

+sums of dollars earmarked in

+electronics industries geared to

+country.